Comic Jumper: The Adventures of Captain Smiley

 Comic Jumper (full title: Comic Jumper: The Adventures of Captain Smiley) is an action video game developed by Twisted Pixel Games published by Microsoft Game Studios.
 It was released for the Xbox 360 via the Xbox Live Arcade Marketplace on October 6, 2010.
 It is the third original game created by Twisted Pixel following The Maw and 'Splosion Man, all three of which are exclusive to Xbox Live Arcade.

 In Comic Jumper players control Captain Smiley, a comic book hero whose comics are poorly received.
-Seeking help from Twisted Pixel themselves he "jumps" in other comics, hoping to glean from each genre's popularity.
-As he enters each comic genre his design and weaponry changes to suit the comic style.
-In its first month Comic Jumper sold over 40,000 copies and as of year-end 2011 had sold over 103,000 copies.
-Critics praised the game's humor, saying the game had several laugh out loud moments and excellent comedic delivery.
+Seeking help from Twisted Pixel themselves, he "jumps" in other comics, hoping to glean from each genre's popularity.
+As he enters each comic genre his design and weaponry change to suit the comic style.
+In its first month Comic Jumper sold over 40,000 copies, and as of year-end 2011, had sold over 103,000 copies.
+Critics praised the game's humor, saying the game had several laugh-out-loud moments and excellent comedic delivery.
 The difficulty of the game was compared to games from the 16-bit console era.